OsaPL/Versus-Brawl/notes.md

 - You now cant suicide during you respawn invincibility
 - Point counters not disappearing on round end
 - Some hints have been removed, and some have been reworded
+- Preloading should be faster, will now spawn a static dummy to preload everything on, instead of a real character

 [b]Mapping and modding docs update.[/b]
 Docs have been extended and a lot more things are now documented.
 With this update I've tried to document everything new.